 In A’Sharqiyah, the Ibra Women’s Market is held every Wednesday and provides an opportunity for women to come to town and trade in essentials, from textiles to jewellery and more.
 Men are not allowed to enter or sell items on this particular day.

-Modern shopping is a favourite pastime in Oman, with large shopping centres developed across the Sultanate, including Muscat City Centre and Oman Avenues Mall in Muscat.
+Modern shopping is a favourite pastime in Oman, with large shopping centres developed across the Sultanate, including Muscat City Centre, Muscat Grand Mall and Oman Avenues Mall.
 Here, visitors can find the latest trends and brands from around the world.

 UNESCO WORLD HERITAGE SITES

-Oman currently has four UNESCO World Heritage Sites, all of which deserve to be visited first-hand.
+Oman currently has five UNESCO World Heritage Sites, all of which deserve to be visited first-hand.

 Bahla Fort was inscribed as World Heritage Site in 1987 and has since been beautifully restored.
 The fort reopened to the public in late 2012.